 '''

-select_delete(Tab, MatchSpec) -> NumDeleted
+select_delete(Table, MatchSpec) -> NumDeleted

 Types:

-Tab = tab()
+Table = table()

 MatchSpec = match_spec()

 NumDeleted = integer() >= 0

 '''

-Matches the objects in table Tab using a match specification.
+Matches the objects in table Table using a match specification.
 If the match specification returns true for an object, that object is removed from the table.
 For any other result from the match specification the object is retained.
 This is a more general call than the match_delete/2 call.